-Crew Aboard USS George HW Bush Hold Flashlight Vigil To Honor Vessel’s Namesake
+Crew Aboard ‘USS George HW Bush’ Hold Flashlight Vigil To Honor Vessel’s Namesake

 The dark night sky was brightened last night as the crew aboard the USS George HW Bush gathered together to honor the aircraft vessel’s namesake in a beautiful way, Time reported.

-Grouping on the flight deck, crew members held a stunning flashlight vigil for the former Commander-in-Chief by standing in a formation that spelled the letters of Bush’s initials and the number 41 to mark his spot in the presidential line up.
-The late president’s initials shone bright during the incredible moment when crew members held their flashlights high in the sky in a breathtaking salute to George HW Bush’s support of volunteerism.
+Grouping on the flight deck, crew members held a stunning flashlight vigil for the former commander in chief by standing in a formation that spelled the letters of Bush’s initials and the number 41 to mark his spot in the presidential lineup.
+The late president’s initials shone brightly during the incredible moment when crew members held their flashlights high in the sky in a breathtaking salute to George H.W.
+Bush’s support of volunteerism.

 “The crew aboard the aircraft carrier USS George HW Bush (CVN 77) honored President George HW Bush’s vision of volunteers as points of light in their community by holding a flashlight vigil,” a post on the ship’s Facebook page read.
 “Together, with communities across America, we raised our lights to brighten the night sky with ‘a thousand points of light.'”

 The ex-POTUS, who passed away last week on November 30 at the age of 94, coined the phrase “thousand points of light” during his presidential nomination acceptance speech in 1988, Time reported.
-Speaking about volunteer organizations, he said “a brilliant diversity spreads like stars, like a thousand points of light in a broad and peaceful sky.”
+Speaking about volunteer organizations, he said, “a brilliant diversity spreads like stars, like a thousand points of light in a broad and peaceful sky.”

 #Remembering41: #USNavy #USSGeorgeHWBush's crew celebrated President George H.W.
 Bush's life with a candlelight vigil Sunday on the ship's flight deck, spelling out the initials of our nation's 41st president. @jgm41 @Bush41Library pic.twitter.com/b4PdiU6Sxu